codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 ## Unit testing
-Codefresh supports all testing frameworks, including mocking frameworks, for all popular programming languages.
-Easily run unit tests on the source code of the application for every commit or pull request (PR) through our freestyle step in pipelines.
+Codefresh supports all testing frameworks, including mock-frameworks, for all popular programming languages.
+Easily run unit tests on the source code of the application for every commit or pull request (PR) through our `freestyle` pipeline step.

-Run any type of unit tests in Codefresh pipelines, from smoke tests in a dockerfile, to tests with external or application images for simple applications, and even run them on a special testing image for complex applications.
+Run any type of unit tests in Codefresh pipelines, from smoke tests in a dockerfile, to tests with external or application images for simple applications, and on a special testing image for complex applications.
-You can create test reports and view them whenever you need.
+Create test reports and view them whenever you need.

 See:
 [Run unit tests example]({{site.baseurl}}/docs/example-catalog/ci-examples/run-unit-tests/)